A journey to get involved with nature

 Cerro Tecana is an elevation located in Santa Ana City, with an altitude of 800 meters above sea level.
 The hill is in process of a natural protected area status and is predominantly covered by plant species characteristic of a deciduous forest.
 For years, wildfires have been occurring in Cerro Tecana, mostly caused by human activities.
 This is the main cause of the degradation of this ecosystem, followed by urbanization, agriculture and livestock-breeding activities.
 This forest is part of a biological corridor surrounding Santa Ana and borders mountain ranges and protected natural areas, making it of vital importance for the transit and refuge of many wildlife species.

-The hill is emblematic for its invaluable historical and cultural, which has also led to a large number of community initiatives.
+The hill is emblematic of its invaluable history and culture, which has also led to a large number of community initiatives.
 These efforts are implemented by Un Pulmón Más, an organization dedicated to the restoration and conservation of Cerro Tecana through environmental education and ecotourism.

 Helping forests get a new beginning

 Suma un Bosque (one more forest), is an ecosystem restoration project focused on preventing wildfires.
 We will implement these prevention and restoration efforts on Cerro Tecana thanks to the Restoration Stewards program –by the Youth in Landscapes Initiative (YIL), Global Landscapes Forum (GLF)– and the local organization Un Pulmón Más, which will support the technical methodologies to improve the regeneration of areas degraded by wildfires.

 - Initiate reforestation of the forest by planting native species through the creation of a nursery, using seeds from the forest itself, collected by volunteers and locals, to preserve the genetics of the vegetation.